datanav/docs/technical/shopify-hubspot.rst

      - "string"

-Shopify Sesamproduct to Hubspot Product
+Shopify Sesamproduct to HubSpot Product
 ---------------------------------------
-Every Shopify Sesamproduct will be synchronized with a Hubspot Product.
+Every Shopify Sesamproduct will be synchronized with a HubSpot Product.

-Once a link between a Shopify Sesamproduct and a Hubspot Product is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Shopify Sesamproduct and a HubSpot Product is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Shopify Sesamproduct and a Hubspot Product:
+The following properties are synchronized between a Shopify Sesamproduct and a HubSpot Product:

 .. list-table::
    :header-rows: 1

    * - Shopify Sesamproduct Property
-     - Hubspot Product Property
+     - HubSpot Product Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - sesam_priceExclVAT
      - properties.price
      - "string"